la2050/challenge/_2020/play/los-angeles-dodgers-foundation.md

   Roughly 28,000 youth live in Compton (29% of residents; 66.8% Latino, 30.4%
   Black/African American).
 More than 91% of students receive free or reduced school lunch.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  Kershaw’s Challenge will sponsor the Fitness and Training Zones, which include an outdoor training area, two enclosed batting cages and bullpens, infield practice area, and outdoor fitness equipment to engage the community to visit the park.

+  The City of Compton will support these Dodgers Dreamfields as part of Compton’s 2020 citywide beautification initiative to encourage youth to play baseball/softball in their neighborhood.

+  The Annenberg Foundation, San Manuel Band of Mission Indians, LA84 Foundation, Security Benefit, The Leon Lowenstein Foundation, Office of Supervisor Mark Ridley-Thomas, and The Water Buffalo Club have committed funding for this project, bringing about a renewed energy to the sustainability and revival of Compton, a neighborhood that has been historically neglected.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
 Please list the organizations collaborating on this proposal.: